 The courses of the Aalto University School of Arts, Design and Architecture usually require an 80% attendance rate.

 Yes.
 Open University courses are usually organized in the evening (or on weekends), so you can easily attend classes after the workday.
 In the spring and autumn terms, there are also places offered on courses primarily intended for Aalto University degree students, held on weekdays between 8 am and 8 pm.

 One lecture is 45 minutes.

-The course descriptions of the courses organised by the Open University tell you the actual starting time of the lectures.
+The course descriptions of the courses organized by the Open University tell you the actual starting time of the lectures.

-You should arrive on the first lecture in good time to hear of any exceptional starting times.
+You should arrive at the first lecture in good time to hear of any exceptional starting times.

 Since studying at the Open University is considered part-time studying, our students are not eligible for the state-paid financial aid for students (study grant or student loan) or for any discounts or benefits given to full-time students.

 It is possible to pursue full-time studies without losing the right to unemployment benefits under certain conditions.
 You must agree on starting studies with your employment and economic development office (TE office) in advance.
 For details, go to: http://www.te-services.fi/te/en/index.html